 Your workplace culture should evolve as your company grows.
 To ensure the culture is continually supported by embracing D&I, an open communication channel between your senior leaders and all employees is crucial.

-Remember that it’s okay to be comfortable being uncomfortable.
-Having opinions heard and challenged create an environment that supports, promotes, and hears all voices.
+Remember that it’s okay to be comfortable feeling uncomfortable.
+Having opinions heard and challenged creates an environment that supports, promotes, and hears all voices.

 Another way to encourage conversation is with inclusive employee engagement events to mingle and chat.
 This could be in a formal setting, like a town hall meeting, but could also include more casual situations like company-wide lunches, happy hours, or volunteer events.